jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 it can be used to build quite powerful and expressive projects like the [Twitter CLI](https://github.com/sferik/t) and the Rails CLI.

+I'm going to use a simple calculator with just add and subtract functions as examples but they are just placeholders for whatever work you want to do.
+I'll show how this functionality can be implemented in three versions: a simple inline version, a more complicated version with command line options, and finally a version that uses Thor.

 Starting Small: Inline scripts
 ------------------------------

-CLARIFY :::: To get started, we want to be able to add a group of numbers and subtract a group of numbers.
+To get started, we want to be able to add a group of numbers and subtract a group of numbers.
 This is so simple that it can be expressed as a one line Ruby script and evaluated directly.
 The `ruby` command lets you pass in arbitrary Ruby code that can be executed with the `-e` flag.
 The simplest version of our program then would be to add numbers in Ruby and use `puts` to print out the results: